 - Most leases are on new cars, so you’ll receive a manufacturer’s warranty and won’t need to worry about MOT (if your lease is three years or less).

 What are the cons of leasing a car?

-- Usually, you need to have an excellent credit rating for personal leasing a new car than if you were taking out a PCP or HP.
+- Usually, you need an excellent credit rating for leasing a new car than if you were taking out a PCP or HP.

-- When you return the vehicle at the end, you will have the car inspected for any damage that isn’t considered fair wear and tear.
+- When you return the vehicle at the end, you will have the car inspected for any damage.
 You’ll have to pay for any repairs.

-- You have a set mileage limit, and you’ll face heavy fines if you drive over it.
+- You have a set mileage limit and will face heavy fines if you drive over it.

 - Getting out of the contract isn’t easy if you decide that you can no longer afford the car.
 You’ll have to hand the vehicle back and pay a cancellation fee (usually a charge of at least 50% of the remaining total you owe).

 No deposit car finance options